umami-software/website/content/faq.md

 For general discussions and troubleshooting you can use the [discussions](https://github.com/mikecao/umami/discussions) on Github.

 For bug reports and feature requests, please file an [issue](https://github.com/mikecao/umami/issues) on GitHub.

+For the most fun, join the Umami community on [Discord](https://discord.gg/4dz4zcXYrQ)!